 The Texas Constitution and Tax Code provide that certain kinds of farm land be appraised based on the land’s capacity to produce agricultural products (productivity value) instead of at market value.
 In many cases, this appraisal technique substantially reduces taxation of land that qualifies for agricultural appraisal.

 Land owners can apply for special appraisal based on the property’s productivity value.
 Productivity value is based on the land's ability to produce agricultural or timber products and is usually lower than market value.
 Land that is used to manage wildlife may also qualify for special use appraisal.

 The Comptroller’s Manual for the Appraisal of Agricultural Land explains the eligibility requirements and the appraisal procedures for agricultural land, as provided by Tax Code Chapter 23, Subchapters C and D, and is adopted by the Texas Comptroller of Public Accounts under Comptroller Rule 9.4001 as required by Tax Code Section 23.52(d).

-Property owners may qualify for agricultural appraisal if land meets the following criteria:
+Property owners may qualify for agricultural appraisal if land meets the following criteria.

 - The land must be devoted principally to agricultural use.
 Agricultural use includes producing crops, livestock, poultry, fish, or cover crops.
-It also can include leaving the land idle for a government program or for normal crop or livestock rotation.
+It also can include leaving the land idle while participating in a government program or for normal crop or livestock rotation.
 Land used for raising certain exotic animals (including exotic birds) to produce human food or other items of commercial value qualifies.
 Cutting wood for use in fences or structures on adjacent agricultural land also qualifies.

 - Using land for wildlife management is an agricultural use, if such land was previously qualified open-space land and is actively used for wildlife management.
 Wildlife management land must be used in at least three of seven specific ways to propagate a breeding population of wild animals for human use.